scotta/layout-auto-vertical/README.md

 layout-auto-vertical
 ====================

-This element merely wraps the
+This element simply wraps the
 [auto-vertical sample code](https://www.polymer-project.org/0.5/docs/polymer/layout-attrs.html) provided by the Polymer project for use within Meteor and other projects in general.